 With approximately 20,000 students across two universities calling the city home, there’s a lot of culture and student life to explore in Norwich.
-It offers a perfect middle ground between the vibrance of a city but with the community feel of a small town.
+It offers a perfect middle ground between the vibrance of a city and the community feel of a small town.
 Whether you’re looking for some stunning architecture, galleries or museums to explore, there’s plenty right on your doorstep.
 Not to mention an exciting shopping centre with lots of places to eat, drink and enjoy the best of the student nightlife in Norwich.

-You’re not just well placed for its bustling city centre, you are also able to visit the coast in under an hour, or make your way into London in under two hours, as well as hop on a flight from the international airport and be in Amsterdam in under an hour.
-Norwich is a good base for those who want plenty on their doorstep but also lots of scope to explore and travel easily in their downtime.
+You’re not just well placed for its bustling city centre, you are also able to visit the coast in under an hour or make your way into London in under two hours, as well as hop on a flight from the international airport and be in Amsterdam in under an hour.
+Norwich is a good base for those who want plenty on their doorstep but also lots of scopes to explore and travel easily in their downtime.

-Our student accommodation in Norwich is ideal whether you’re studying at University of East Anglia or Norwich University of Arts.
+Our student accommodation in Norwich is ideal whether you’re studying at the University of East Anglia or Norwich University of Arts.
 Crown Place offers a range of room types from student studios to your own bedroom in a shared flat.
-Whatever you decide on, you’ll always benefit from en-suite facilities, a private study space and a kitchen area.
+Whatever you decide on, you’ll always benefit from en-suite facilities, private study space and a kitchen area.
 With all bills and Wi-Fi included in your rent, there’s no need to worry about extra costs, so you can focus on enjoying your time in Norwich.

 Located in the city centre and a short bus ride from the University of East Anglia, Crown Place Norwich offers stunning features for each resident.
 With the huge variety of room types, students are sure to find something to suit their needs and get the best out of their university years.

 We have flexible 2023/24 tenancies available – hurry selling fast!

 Book now or contact us today on 01603 791 257